evelynjulia/a500_notebooks/class_notes.md

 Would I need to do this when I get sounding data?

+encroachment -> when the inversion temp matches the mixed layer

+the last notebook we were shown about clouds is kinda ow things work in the Canadian GCM.
+And apparently we're at the stage we would need to be if we were joining a GCM team

 ## To do:

 - get another paper for project
 - figure out how to work with a branch for git
 - look into beautiful soup html parser (finds specific tags e.g. hyperlinks (see plot_dales.py))
+- how does one use a pull request?
+(I looked this up the other day...)